johnson1401/BTL/Readme.md

 This is a basic Brick Breaker game.

-Your target is to destroy all the brick that appears on the screen.
+Your target is to destroy all the bricks that appear on the screen.

-To make something new and diffirent from the original game, i try to improve the game logic and expression but because the lack of knowledge and time, i could not finish the idea i had.
+To make something new and different from the original game, I tried to improve the game's logic and expression but because of my lack of knowledge and time, I could not finish the idea I had.
-Im just add some horror elements, what my friend said is "funny and scary" to make my game funnier.
+I'm just adding some horror elements, what my friend said is "funny and scary" to make my game funnier.

-I chose this game because i thought it was simple.
+I chose this game because I thought it was simple.
 But  "it's tricky, right? "

 **III.Gameplay**

-1.Objective
-I create 3 Objs: Paddle, Ball, Brick (which is in Field).
+I created 3 Objs: Paddle, Ball, and Brick (which is in Field).
 When the game starts, players will see the ball pop up from the center of the paddle.
-As the ball coming up, it hit some of the Bricks.
-After being hit, the brick disappears and the ball is reflected from the way it comming.
+As the ball came up, it hit some of the Bricks.
+After being hit, the brick disappears and the ball is reflected from the way it coming.
-If the ball hit the top side or left/right side or paddle, it will reflect too.
+If the ball hits the top side or left/right side or paddle, it will reflect too.

-Your duty is destroy all the bricks rendered on the Field, while keeping the ball away from the bottom side of the screen.
+You must destroy all the bricks rendered on the Field, while keeping the ball away from the bottom side of the screen.
 Using the paddle for that.
 The paddle may move horizontally and is controlled by your keyboard.
-Using A D or Left and Right Arrow Button to move the paddle.
+Use A D or Left and Right Arrow buttons to move the paddle.

-> These are screenshots when playing game:
+> These are screenshots when playing the game:

 ![menu1](https://github.com/johnson1401/BTL/assets/160694445/01034f6e-b475-44c2-a685-18702fba9873)
 This is when you open the game

 ![menu2](https://github.com/johnson1401/BTL/assets/160694445/72c7a3dd-975c-4ef9-8a02-6065a5f4bd76)
-Clicked into the Options button
+Clicked on the Options button

 ![ingame1](https://github.com/johnson1401/BTL/assets/160694445/9d0f7f03-b172-4757-969a-48408d9046b7)
-Clicked into the Play button
+Clicked on the Play button

 ![endgame](https://github.com/johnson1401/BTL/assets/160694445/c4d9756a-d56a-4e83-a3c4-79a6ce3b86d5)
 When you let your ball touch the ground